European foreign policy experts visit Saint Michael’s for dynamic discussion

 Agnieszka Legucka from Poland is a senior analyst on Russia at the Polish Institute of International Affairs.
 (Photo by Cat Cutillo)

-Six foreign policy experts from Greece, Poland, Spain, Denmark, Germany and Norway met students and faculty on campus last week, hosted by the Center for Global Engagement, to discuss foreign policy issues of concern in Europe and the U.S. The visitors came to Vermont through the U.S. Department of State’s International Visitor Leadership Program, hosted by the Vermont Council on World Affairs.
+Six foreign policy experts from Greece, Poland, Spain, Denmark, Germany and Norway met students and faculty on campus last week, hosted by the Institute for Global Engagement, to discuss foreign policy issues of concern in Europe and the U.S. The visitors came to Vermont through the U.S. Department of State’s International Visitor Leadership Program, hosted by the Vermont Council on World Affairs.

-Five students — including two international students — all of whom have majors in International Relations or Political Science, participated in the discussion along with Shefali Misra, Associate Professor of Political Science, and Jeffrey Ayres, Chair and Professor of Political Science and International Relations and Director of the Center for Global Engagement.
+Five students — including two international students — all of whom have majors in International Relations or Political Science, participated in the discussion along with Shefali Misra, Associate Professor of Political Science, and Jeffrey Ayres, Chair and Professor of Political Science and International Relations and Director of the Institute for Global Engagement.

 Margrethe Froland ’25 is an international student at Saint Michael’s College from Norway majoring in International Relations and Economics.
 (Photo by Cat Cutillo)